Legatum & Partners

 A business client who does not pay may be silent, evasive, commercially sensitive or already preparing a dispute.
 Before acting, the priority is to transform the unpaid balance into a structured recovery file: amount, due date, evidence, reminders, debtor responses and solvency signals.

-Submit a case Calculate the cost of a claim Strategic appointment
+Submit your case for review Calculate the cost of a claim Book a confidential consultation

 EvidenceContract, quotation, order, invoices, exchanges and proof of performance.